Kimberley Self Drive

 Price from £1148 per person

-This self drive tour includes 9 days car rental with Territory Thrifty Car Rentals (Large Manual 4WD), 9 nights accommodation, meals indicated and daily driving notes.
+This highly recommended self drive Australia tour includes 9 days car rental with Territory Thrifty Car Rentals (Large Manual 4WD), 9 nights accommodation, meals indicated and daily driving notes.
 Price includes car pick up from Downtown Deport - supplements may apply from airport.
 A one way fee of AU$770 is payable locally.
 One way fees are subject to change due to increase in transport costs, all one way fees will be confirmed at time of booking.

 Accommodation is of a standard quality